ankurkohli007/Experimental_Robotics_Laboratory_Assignment_I/README.md

     <em>Final Output: Task Performance</em>
 </p>

-To visualize the change in states of the above robot, execute ``smach_viewer`` using the command given below:
+To visualize the change in states of the above robot, execute ``smach_viewer`` using the command given below in the new tab:

 ```bashscript
 rosrun smach_viewer smach_viewer.py
 ```

+To quit all the process press on your keyboard ``ctrl + c``.

 **Note:** For the video of the task performance [click here](final_outcome.mov)